08Aristodemus24/project-alexander-animations/readme.md

 8. if `pip` exists or install is done run `pip install -r requirements.txt` in the directory you are currently in
 9. once done installing you can view animations by `manim -pql scenes.py <class name to see video output of>`.
 Note you can replace `<class name to see video output of>` to the any of the classes defined in scenes.py

+# Model Building for animation
+**To do:**
+1. on a side note the reason why your liner model gives an R2 score of near 0 is because of this https://stackoverflow.com/questions/44218972/very-low-score-with-scikit-learn-linear-regression-for-obvious-pattern